 Quite long time ago I promised to build simple cutting boards rack/holder for our household/kitchen.
-As the old saying goes- if man has promises something, there is no need to remind him every six months about it.
-Anyway- I finally delivered.
+As the old saying goes- if a man has promised something, there is no need to remind him every six months about it.
+I finally delivered.
 This is one very simple idea.
 Nothing too fancy, but already serving us good.
-There was some other ideas I kicked around also, but finally I decided to go with simple design.
-Here are some photos of build.
+There were some other ideas I kicked around also, but finally, I decided to go with the simple design.

-Next picture shows testing rack with bolts and scrap wood.
+First thing I did was a testing rack with bolts and scrap wood.
+I didn’t know what would be the optimal separation between the sticks.
 I concluded that separation of sticks should be around 4cm / 1.57 inches.
-Testing picture below has bigger gaps than final product.
+The testing picture below has bigger gaps than the final product.

 Testing distance with scrap wood and bolts

-I suggested wooden rods that can also be bought from our local hardware store, but she liked aluminium more.
+I suggested wooden dowels that can also be bought from our local hardware store, but she liked aluminum more.
 I filed edges to be more round so they would not damage boards.
-First row dosn’t have to be very long since it only has to support from bottom of the board.
+The first row doesn’t have to be very long since it only has to support from the bottom of the board.

 Finished cutting boards rack